LiePingWei/find-my-ncs/tools/README.rst

 .. code-block:: console

-   pip uninstall ncsfmntools
+   pip3 uninstall ncsfmntools

+.. _cli_tools_running_from_sources:

 Running from the sources
 ========================

-If you skipped the installation, you have to install the Python modules manually:
+If you skipped the installation, you have to install the dependent Python modules manually before running ``ncsfmntools`` from the sources:

 .. code-block:: console

-   pip install --user intelhex six pynrfjprog
+   pip3 install --user intelhex six pynrfjprog

 Now, you can run the tools with the ``python`` command.
 Use the path to the :file:`ncsfmntools` directory as a first argument: